Soo-Bong Kim: Work

 Kim was a postdoctoral fellow and a research investigator at the University of Michigan before moving to Boston University in 1996.
 He took up his current position at Seoul National University in 1998.
 He jointly led the efforts of discovering the top quark in 1994 and measuring its mass in 1995 using the Fermilab Tevatron hadron collider as a member of the CDF collaboration.
 The top quark was the heaviest fundamental fermion yet to be observed before the experiment.
 The observation and mass measurement of the particle opened a new field of "top quark physics".

 Kim received his Ph.D. degree in 1989, based on the successful measurement of solar neutrinos using the Kamiokande-II detector, which confirmed the existence of the solar neutrino problem.
 He participated in the historical and first observation of neutrino burst from the Supernova 1987A and jointly discovered the neutrino oscillations using the Super-Kamiokande detector in 1998.

 He then joined the effort of measuring neutrino oscillations using a neutrino beam produced by an accelerator.
 As a member of the K2K (KEK-to-Kamioka) collaboration in 2004, he measured one of the neutrino mixing angles.

 Kim started construction of a neutrino detector facility, near a nuclear power plant in Korea, to measure the last unknown neutrino mixing angle in 2006, and completed it in early 2011.
 He has been leading data collection for the RENO experiment since August 1, 2011 using the facility.

 Awards

 Kim and all the members of Kamiokande-II collaboration received Asahi Prize in 1988 and the American Astronomy Society's Bruno Rossi Prize in 1989 for the detection of a neutrino burst from the Supernova SN1987A.
 He shared the Asahi Prize in 1999 with Super-Kamiokande collaboration for the observation of atmospheric neutrino oscillation.
 In 2016, he shared the Bruno Pontecorvo Prize with Wang Yifang and Kōichirō Nishikawa.

 Kim was selected as one of world highly cited 5,000 researchers (HCR) by the ISI.
 He won the 1st Seoul National University's Academic Research Excellence Prize in 2008.
 In 2014, Kim was given the Kyung-Ahm Prize for natural science.
+In 2020, Kim was given the Ho-Am Prize in Science.